The Global State of CPS Security 2024: Business Impact of Disruptions

 What is The Scope of xDome’s Coverage for Securing the XIoT?

-• Asset Discovery: A complete XIoT asset inventory is the foundation of the industrial cybersecurity journey.
+• Asset Inventory: A complete XIoT asset inventory is the foundation of the industrial cybersecurity journey.
 To ensure full visibility, xDome offers three flexible methods that can be combined or used separately based on the unique needs of each environment.

 • Network Protection: xDome leverages its XIoT to recommend network communication policies.
 Customers can then easily monitor, refine, and automatically enforce these policies through their existing infrastructure.
 This lays the lay foundation for effective implementation of Zero Trust best practices that insulate environments against threats.